marabini10/My-Projects/README.md

 Ferramentas Utilizadas: Power BI, Power Automate, Power APP, Adobe XD, GitHub, 5W2H e Método Scrum

+<blockquote> This project was developed with the aim of preparing for a professional role in logistics, exploring the integration of new technologies for analyzing data in the Automotive Supply Chain.
+This enabled an understanding of the functioning of this supply chain in recent years, allowing for projections into the sector's future.

+Tools Used: Power BI, Power Automate, Power App, Adobe XD, GitHub, 5W2H, and Scrum Methodology.</blockquote>

 [wh]: https://github.com/APIEQUIPEAUTOMOTIVO/Projeto-API---Automotivo

 ## [Projeto Intedisciplinar - FATEC (2º Semestre)][wh]
-Esse projeto foi desenvolvido visando o preparo para a atuação profissional em logística, explorando a integração de novas tecnologias para análise de dados do transporte Ferroviário de Carags no Brasil.
+Esse projeto foi desenvolvido visando o preparo para a atuação profissional em logística, explorando a integração de novas tecnologias para análise de dados do transporte Ferroviário de Cargas no Brasil.
 Isso possibilitou o entendimento do funcionamento desse modal nos útimos anos, que permite uma projeção para o futuro do setor.

 Ferramentas Utilizadas: Power BI, Python, JIRA Software, Adobe XD, GitHub, 5W2H e Método Scrum

+<blockquote> This project was developed with the aim of preparing for a professional role in logistics, exploring the integration of new technologies for data analysis in freight rail transport in Brazil.
+This enabled an understanding of the functioning of this transportation mode in recent years, allowing for projections into the sector's future.

+Tools Used: Power BI, Python, JIRA Software, Adobe XD, GitHub, 5W2H, and Scrum Methodology. </blockquote>

 [wh]: https://github.com/APIEQUIPEAUTOMOTIVO/Projeto-API---Automotivo